Getting a Disabled Parking Permit and Getting Over Stigma

-Even way back in 2013, nastygrams were left on vehicles’ side view mirror.
+The internet is a pool of cruel stories when you look for them.
+Even way back in 2013, nastygrams were left on the vehicles' side-view mirror.
 These stories always stirred my grits.
 They also instilled a tinge of fear in my core and I believe that helped prevent me from asking my doctor sooner if I qualified for a permit.

 That’s a regret I’m happy to admit if it will help someone now choose to ask for help rather than suffering.

 To this day, I still see viral posts of nastygrams directed at people with invisible conditions using their handicap parking permits.
 Truth be told, they leave me stressed and worried about those on the receiving end of the notes.

 I’ve seen the nasty looks.
 I've also received the judging stares of those who look at me with sheer indignation, and have even had snide remarks directed me or muttered under breath as they pass by.

 The answer to all of the above scenarios is, “No.”

 Easing the burden of Crohn's with a parking permit

 If asking for help by getting the disabled parking permit helps ease the burden that IBD and its EIMs place on your body, choose you.

 There have been several times where someone passive aggressively makes a comment near me about my parking in the big blue spot.
 I took a deep breath and chose to educate rather than overreacting.